Midnight-Kick/Teiko/README.txt

 Instructions:
 Running P1.py will produce the results found in cell-count-relative.csv.
 Running P2.py will produce boxplots for each cell group.
+The matplotlib library needs to be installed for the boxplots to show.
 I also added the boxplots in a folder to refer to more easily.

 Python
 P2 part b: